 - The average salary for campus placements is in the range of Rs.
 25000 – 30000 per month.
 Students with prior experience get higher compensation.

-- A substantial number of students have also chosen to do higher studies and fellowships of specific interest to them
+- Students also choose to pursue higher studies or pursue fellowships of interest to them

 The placement process is owned by the Placement Committee.
 Students, faculty and other members come together to form the committee.
 The committee decides on all key aspects of the placement process that include